NOAA-GFDL/fre-workflows/for-developers.md

-## Configuring Workflows With `fre` <a name="freyamlframework"></a>

-Developers are expected to know how to configure workflows with `fre`'s `yaml` framework, but this is not covered here.
-This is considered user functionality under `fre-cli`, and as such, is fully described in `fre-cli`'s documentation, located [here](https://noaa-gfdl.readthedocs.io/projects/fre-cli/en/latest/usage.html#yaml-framework).
-One should also consult the documentation for `fre pp`, located [here](https://github.com/NOAA-GFDL/fre-cli/tree/main/fre/pp#readme).

 ## PPAN Specifics <a name="ppanspecifics"></a>

 This section will minimally describe the PPAN specifics needed to submit workflows via any method described below.